Syracuse Slip and Fall Attorney

 We take cases on a contingency basis.
 That means all of the work we put into your case is free unless you win.
 Your initial case evaluation is always free, and you never pay unless we win your case.
-Contact Finkelstein & Partners today or dial (315) 453-3053 for a free case evaluation from one of our Syracuse personal injury lawyers.
+Contact Finkelstein & Partners today or dial (315) 453-3053 for a free case evaluation from one of our Syracuse slip and fall lawyers.

 108 West Jefferson Street,